Westbrooke House / 32 Impala Road / Chislehurston / 2196

 There is an annual investment limit of R2.5m per individual / trust and R5m per company.

 Your Section 12J deduction will only be recouped (and the tax relief withdrawn) if:

 When investing, Westbrooke will provide each investor with a tax certificate which is used as evidence of their investment into an approved Section 12J company.

 Investors can claim their tax relief by either reducing their estimate of taxable income when submitting provisional tax returns or by obtaining a tax refund through the annual income tax assessment.

 An investment into an approved Section 12J company is 100% tax deductible in the tax year you invest.

 A Venture Capital Company as described in Section 12J of the Income Tax Act, which came into operation with effect from 1 July 2009.
 Section 12J is a tax-based incentive designed to encourage individual and corporate investors to invest in a range of small and medium size companies by investing through Section 12J.

-The aim of the incentive is to create a pooling mechanism of passive investors who get an upfront tax deduction for stimulating the South African economy.
+The aim of the incentive is to create a pool of passive investors who obtain an upfront tax deduction for investing with a manager who is responsible for making investments which stimulate the South African economy and create jobs.

 Would you like to be kept up to date with

 Westbrooke’s alternative investment opportunities?